Luke Raley Player Props: Rays vs. Royals

 Royals Pitching Rankings

-- The Royals' 5.11 team ERA ranks 28th among all MLB pitching staffs.
+- The Royals have a 5.19 team ERA that ranks 28th among all league pitching staffs.

-- Royals pitchers combine to rank 19th in baseball in home runs given up (87 total, 1.2 per game).
+- The Royals rank 19th in baseball in home runs allowed (89 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.